Do you need a break? Or perhaps you’re looking for an adventure? Something to stir the soul and rejuvenate the senses. Hawaii is the place for you.

 Go Pro.
 Taking under water pictures is such a blast so I highly suggest you invest in a Go Pro or underwater camera.
 (All underwater photos you see here were taken with a Go Pro.)

 Besides sunscreen, bring mosquito repellant.
-Not sure how bad mosquitoes will be when you are there but they are bad when we were there especially on hikes!
+Not sure how bad mosquitoes will be when you go but they were bad for us!

 Beach bag.
 It’s a good idea to make sure one of your carry-ons can act as a beach bag that’s easy to carry (ie it’s ok if sand and water get in it and it’s easy to clean).